lauraschaposnik/lauraschaposnik.github.io/_pages/garden.md

 ---
 layout: page
-permalink: /brickwork/
+permalink: /garden/
-title: Brickwork
+title: Gardening
 nav: false
-heading: Brickwork
+heading: Gardening
 ---

 I grew up watching my mother, father and my brother gardening, they were all so good at it! our family home felt like a beautiful rainforest, with a mix of dessert and spiced peppers: